dheepandsk/Obnoxious-Screenshot-Capturing-Program/README.md

 The logo was created by skewing a royalty free SVG image I took from IconFinder.
 Shoutout to the original creator.
 <br/>
 <br/>
 *I have not tested this ~~extensively~~ at all and I doubt it will be very efficient.
 This was truly just a high effort shit post.
-My aim was to create something humorous and I will not be held responsbile if this program causes your computer to explode and/or causes it to start shooting pink dildos at you.
+My aim was to create something humorous and I will not be held responsible if this program causes your computer to explode and/or causes it to start shooting pink dildos at you.
 Use at your own risk.*
 <br/>
 <br/>
 I'm a talentless hack and even the idea was stolen... shout out to Bmjslider on reddit for giving me this idea.